morphed

 Best for: Graphic designers creating posters, social media graphics, signage, logos, and any image that requires readable text.
 Also useful for AI product photography when product labels or packaging text must be legible.

-7. Adobe Firefly Image 4: Commercially Safe Generation
+7. Adobe Firefly Image 4: Commercial Use Without the Legal Risk

 Adobe Firefly is trained exclusively on licensed content (Adobe Stock, public domain, openly licensed material), which means every image you generate is cleared for commercial use without copyright risk.
 For agencies and brands operating under legal review, this is a requirement, not a feature.